YixiangWu/Chess/README.md

 * Allow undoing chess moves
 * Allow rewinding for previous positions

-## Features to Implement in the Future:
+## Features to Implement in the Future

 * Add a chess engine
 * Allow scrolling in the sidebar
 * Read from and save as PGN

+---

+## BONUS: Eight Queens Puzzle

+* Run queens.py for the eight queens puzzle
+* Press ENTER key to generate a new eight-queens position